Brotcrunsher/BrotBoxEngine/README.md

 ## Other Resources

-[This](https://github.com/Brotcrunsher/BrotboxEngineExampleExternal) shows you how you can set up an external project that uses the Brotbox Engine.
-The repository itself is tiny, but it's CMake code downloads and integrates the Brotbox Engine in an easy to use way.
+[This](https://github.com/Brotcrunsher/BrotBoxEngineExampleExternal) shows you how you can set up an external project that uses the Brot Box Engine.
+The repository itself is tiny, but it's CMake code downloads and integrates the Brot Box Engine in an easy to use way.